strtfnst/uConsole-Parts/README.md

 - Frontcover: some design changes, open hardware logo insert
 - Stand: 3 part Stand with brace.
 Brace need 2 M3 heatset inserts.

+### Hackergadgets RTL-SDR board cover
+- added a cover for the RTL-SDR Hackergadgets board.
+Needs a testprint and confirmation

 More changes coming.
 More files coming.
 Soon ™